About

 Main Gate, Auschwitz I

-Starting in 2014, Dr. Nesselroade has sponsored Asbury University’s “Human Dignity Tour of Central Europe,” an annually held holocaust-themed study abroad experience to Germany and Poland.
+Starting in 2014, Dr. Nesselroade has sponsored Asbury University’s “Holocaust Studies Tour,” an annually held study abroad experience to Germany and Poland.
 Dr. Nesselroade created this curricular experience to serve as a means by which his students could explore this most horrific testament to the moral failings of modern humanity.
 As a psychologist, Dr. Nesselroade approaches the subject matter with an eye both toward critiquing the pseudo-scientific rationale used to justify human extermination and exploring the social psychological principals that have been proposed to help explain it.
 Although designed for Asbury undergraduate students (and open to students across the curriculum), Dr. Nesselroade welcomes non-student participants as well.
-Typically, these trips involve about 11 – 12 days (including travel to and from the states) and are held in mid-to-late May.
+Typically, these trips involve about 12 – 14 days (including travel to and from the states) and are held in mid-to-late May.
 To learn more about Asbury University’s “Human Dignity Tour of Central Europe, please click here.
 Also, see the travelogue pages from past trips chronicled on this website here.

-He and his wife, Cheryl, currently reside in Wilmore, Kentucky.
-They have three grown children (Andrew, Sarah, and Lisa) and one son-in-law (Austin, married to Sarah).
-In his spare time, he enjoys reading, traveling, hiking, playing racquetball, listening to music, watching documentaries, and following Liverpool Football Club.
+Dr. Nesselroade and his wife, Cheryl, currently reside in Wilmore, Kentucky.
+They have three grown children (Andrew, Sarah, and Lisa) and two sons-in-law (Austin, married to Sarah; Sam, married to Lisa).
+Their oldest, Andrew, is dating Lindsay Orosz.
+In his spare time, he enjoys reading, traveling, hiking, playing racquetball, listening to music, watching documentaries, and following Liverpool Football Club (YNWA).